sillybytes/sillybytes/posts/whats_wrong_with_java.md

 # The bad, the worst and the ugly

-Java have a lot of additional traits that make it not only a low level language in disguise, but also a bad language in general.
+Java has a lot of additional traits that make it not only a low level language in disguise, but also a bad language in general.

 ![](/img/javawrong/good_bad_ugly.jpg){.img-responsive}